 Obesity is described as having an excessive amount of body fat that develops when its amount is exceeded by the intake of fats for energy use. it's calculated as an index of body mass (BMI).

 Causes of Obesity

-- lack of physical activity, and
+- Lack of physical activity, as well as

 Body Mass Index:

 The Body Mass Index (BMI) is a method of evaluating whether or not the weight of a person falls inside the healthy range.
 It is a good body fat indicator.
 BMI does not distinguish between muscle mass and body fat.
 Therefore, while they are not overweight or obese, body builders and individuals with muscle mass display a high BMI

 Obesity is related to many serious physiological, psychological and social consequences, as listed below.

 - Digestive disorders (gastroesophageal reflux disease or GERD)